 The Breville Grind Control doesn’t have any smart functionality (which can actually be a plus for some), but does have a programmable timer.
 You set the timer, put the beans in the hopper and a filter paper in the basket and you get freshly ground coffee any time you want.

 It also has programmable grind size and volume which means you can really brew the best coffee possible.
+Click here to find out why grinding fresh beans makes better coffee.

 5. Just Give Me Caffeine: Black & Decker CM1160B